joachimdb/Taxi/README.md

-# GeoTaskList Code #
+# Taxi! (drive2gather) Code #
-This code relates to the blog post here: http://www.digitalbricklayers.com/2012/03/geotasklist-in-jquery-mobile-and.html
+This code eas taken from the blog post here: http://www.digitalbricklayers.com/2012/03/geotasklist-in-jquery-mobile-and.html

-It chronicles me building a mobile geolocated task list using the following technologies:
+It chronicles us building a mobile ride-sharing web app using the following technologies:

 - Clojure
 - Compojure